TMiguelT/WebInfoTech/help.md

 # Pulling and pushing using git

 Whenever you need to get the latest version of everyone's code, you need to run the command `git pull origin master` and it should automatically merge your changes with the latest version.
-If there's a merge conflict (i.e. you and someone else have both changed the same line of a file, there will be a merge conflict.
-You can then manually edit the conflicting file to make it how you want.
+If there's a merge conflict (i.e. you and someone else have both changed the same line of a file), you'll have to edit the conflicting file to make it how you want.

 Whenever you pull the latest version, I recommend running `npm install` and `bower install` to make sure all the dependencies are correct.

 Whenever you finish working on one 'part' of the application - it can be a single file or feature or concept, you should commit it.
-So for that you type `git add -A` to add all changed files to the commit, and then `git commit -m "MY COMMIT MESSAGE"` to give describe what you've done in that commit.
+So for that you type `git add -A` to add all changed files to the commit, and then `git commit -m "MY COMMIT MESSAGE"` to describe what you've done in that commit.
 Then you can type `git push origin master` to add it to the repo.
 If you haven't pulled the latest version, git will force you to do so at this point.

 # Making changes appear on the website